dlancer/django-crispy-contact-form/docs/usage.rst

 * ``CONTACT_FORM_USE_SITES``: use Django Sites framework

-*Please notice what app migrations require enabled Sites framework for initial migration.
+*Please notice what application migrations require enabled Sites framework for initial migration.
 You can disable it later and add your own custom migration for database cleanup.*

 * ``CONTACT_FORM_FILTER_SENDER_NAME``: filter sender name field